-Measures for Smooth and Proper Immigration Inspections

-I have heard that recently there has been a sudden increase in the number of foreign tourists coming to Japan.
+Measures for Smooth and Proper Immigration Inspections I have heard that recently there has been a sudden increase in the number of foreign tourists coming to Japan.
 Have you been taking any measures with regard to the immigration inspections or procedures?
 In recent years, there has been a significant increase in the number of foreign tourists visiting Japan, and a further increase is expected in the future in anticipation of the 2020 Tokyo Olympic and Paralympic Games to be held in Japan.
-Under such circumstances, the Ministry of Justice has been working to implement measures included in the "2015 Action Program for the Realization of a Tourism-Oriented Country" and the "Japan Revitalization Strategy (Revised in 2015)" approved in June 2015.
-In the future, it is important for us to proactively work on prompt implementation of the various measures aimed at realizing a tourism-oriented country and to proceed with efforts to prevent the entry of terrorists, foreign nationals who intend to stay illegally in Japan and other such suspect persons at the ports of entry in order to protect the security of Japan and the safety of the people. ▶▶ Principal Measures Strict immigration inspections are being implemented for those foreign nationals with such motives as working illegally in Japan while various measures are also being taken to implement smooth immigration inspections for trouble-free foreign nationals in order to contribute to the realization of a tourism-oriented country.
+Amid such circumstances, the Ministry of Justice has been working to realize such measures as included in the project, "Tourism Vision to support the future of Japan" approved in March 2016.
+It is important for the Immigration Bureau to continue proactively working so as to quickly realize various measures towards the achievement of a tourism-oriented developed nation and to proceed with measures to prevent the entry at the border of terrorists and other persons attempting to stay illegally in Japan in order for the Immigration Bureau to be able to protect the security of the country and the safety of the citizens.
+Principal Measures Strict immigration inspections are being implemented for those foreign nationals with such motives as working illegally in Japan while various measures are also being taken to implement smooth immigration inspections for trouble-free foreign nationals in order to contribute to the realization of a tourism-oriented developed nation.
 In order to be able to facilitate the examinations, efforts have been made to reduce the waiting time for the inspections by assigning "booth concierges" to the inspection areas in the airports, and to promote the use of the automated gates by installing additional automated gates and by sending immigration officers out to the prefectural passport offices to provide on-site "mobile registration for use of the automated gates."
-In addition, the range of users of the automated gates is due to be expanded (to enter into effect in 2016) so as to include those foreign nationals designated "trusted travelers" who are deemed to be low risk in terms of immigration control and who frequently enter lange.
-Moreover, consideration is being given to the implementation of automated gates, which use facial recognition technology, in order to streamline the departure and return processes for Japanese nationals.
+In addition, a "Trusted Traveler Program" was launched in November 2016 enabling foreign nationals, who are deemed to be "trusted travelers" having met such requirements as posing little risk in terms of immigration control and who frequently enter Japan, to use the automated gates, and we are currently in the process of increasing the number of automated gates.
+Moreover, with regard to Japanese nationals, we are currently proceeding with measures aimed at introducing automated gates which will utilize facial recognition in order to streamline the return examinations for Japanese nationals.
 In addition, the immigration examination procedures for the increasing number of foreign passengers onboard cruise ships are being streamlined, such as through the introduction of a system of "Landing Permission for Cruise Ship Tourists" (entered into effect on January 1, 2015), which allows foreign passengers of cruise ships designated by the Minister of Justice to land through simplified procedures.